 So my dear readers, I highly recommend that you give one of my favorite Chinese dishes – Paleo Kung Pao Chicken – a try.
 And if you love my recipes be sure to give a 5-star rating and leave a comment below.
 I’d love to hear from you !

 Now this is an older version of my Paleo Kung Pao Chicken if you’d like to check it out !

 Easy Super delicious Paleo Kung Pao Chicken with no added sugar & soy paste.
-Follow the instruction to enjoy this insanely delicious Whole30 Keto Kung Pao Chicken from IHeartUmami.com
+Follow the instructions to enjoy this insanely delicious Keto/Whole30 Keto Kung Pao Chicken!

 - 1½ lbs chicken breasts or chicken thighs boneless/skinless, diced to small bite sizes